tesla/book-tycho/en/01-introduction/01-chapter1.md

           <extensions>true</extensions>
         </plugin>

-Second is the indication that the p2 resolver should be used.
+Second, is the indication that the p2 resolver should be used.

     <build>
       ...